luqmancrit/Equipment-Failure-Prediction/README.md

 `from sklearn.model_selection import train_test_split`<br>
 `xtrain, xtest, ytrain, ytest = train_test_split(feature, target, test_size=0.3)`

-## 🏂Cross Validation
+## 🏂Cross Validation and Hyperparameter Tuning
-Cross validation are performed to assess the performance and generalization ability of a model, which performing model training and evaluation iteratively, and then aggregating the results.
+Cross validation with hyperparameter tuning are performed to assess the performance and generalization ability of a model, which performing model training and evaluation iteratively, and then aggregating the results.

-The cross validation technique that will be used is Stratified KFolds with GridSearchCV, to evaluate the model into k folds and find the best hyperparameters for the classification task.
+The cross validation technique that will be using: Stratified KFolds.
+For hyperparameter tuning will be using: GridSearchCV, to evaluate the model into k folds and find the best hyperparameters for the classification task.

 K will be set = 5<br>
 ``skf = StratifiedKFold(n_splits=5, shuffle=True, random_state=42)``